frozenpandaman/s3s/README.md

 The `--blackout` flag removes other players' names from uploaded scoreboard data.

-More flags for advanced usage (e.g. local JSON exports, use with Lean's [seed checker tools](https://leanny.github.io/splat3seedchecker/)) can be viewed using `--help`.
+Arguments for advanced usage (e.g. locally exporting data to JSON files, use with with Lean's [seed checker tools](https://leanny.github.io/splat3seedchecker/)) can be viewed using `--help`.

 ### Tips for using s3s

-★ **On first run only**, you'll likely want to use `python s3s.py -o` to manually export _all_ available data from SplatNet.
-The syntax for how to import it to stat.ink (with `-i`) can be viewed by running `python s3s.py --help`.
+★ **On first run**, you'll want to use the `-r` flag to upload _all_ available data from SplatNet to stat.ink, i.e. up to 250 battles (50 of each type: Turf War, Anarchy, X, Challenge, and Private) and up to 50 recent Salmon Run jobs.

 The suggested usage of s3s is in monitoring mode, where you run the script as you play the game and exit it once you're done playing.
-The command **`python s3s.py -r -M`** uploads all recent battles _and_ Salmon Run jobs not already present on stat.ink, and then continues in monitoring mode, checking for new results every 5 minutes.
+The command **`python s3s.py -r -M`** first looks to ensure there's no data missing from stat.ink (uploading it if so), and then continues in monitoring mode while checking for new results every 5 minutes.

 More specific use cases can be specified using other flags (and [config keys](https://github.com/frozenpandaman/s3s/wiki/config-keys)).
 For example, if you're solely playing Salmon Run and only want to check for new results every 15 minutes, you would use `python s3s.py -osr -M 900`.
 If not using monitoring mode, `python s3s.py -r` should be run at least once every 50 matches to ensure no data is lost.